John-Abbott-College/6P3-Notes/lectures/reterminal-setup/index.md

 ### New OS image & Configuration

-To re-image the reTerminal, follow the steps below.
+To re-image the reTerminal, follow the steps below on the **lab computer**.

 #### Launch `rpiboot`

+There is a program called `rpiboot` used to mount the reTerminal for OS flashing.
 Launch the `C:\Program Files (x86)\Raspberry Pi\rpiboot`[^rpiboot-executable] executable file with [elevated permissions](#elevated-permissions)

 ::: {admonition} Elevated Permissions